Types of Trade Restrictions

 Export Subsidies

-However, export subsidies disrupt the functioning of the free market and sway the trade away from the comparative advantage, reducing welfare.
-Consequently, there have been countervailing duties, such as tariffs imposed by importing nations on subsidized exports.
+Export subsidies disrupt the functioning of the free market and distort trade away from comparative advantage, thereby reducing welfare.

-Similarly, if a large country increases exports, the world price declines.
-As such, the net effect of both large and small county is negative, with large countries experiencing a higher decline.
+For a large country, the world price will decline as the large country increases exports.
+As such, the net effect in both the large and small countries is negative, with large countries experiencing a higher decline.

 Capital Restrictions